Skip to content

 Tests for vaginitis

-If the woman’s menopausal status is uncertain, the following tests are done Day 3: LH, FSH, estradiol, day 21: progesterone, any time of the cycle: total testosterone, and DHEAs.
+If the woman’s menopausal status is uncertain, the following tests are done on day 3: LH, FSH, and estradiol; on day 21: progesterone; and at any time of the cycle: total testosterone and DHEAs.
 A vaginal swab determines if there is an infection with yeast, trichomonas, or Gardnerella.
-A PAP smear and ultrasound are done if there is any abnormal vaginal or uterine bleeding.
+If there is any abnormal vaginal or uterine bleeding, a PAP smear and ultrasound are done.

 Authored by Dr. Pamela Frank, BSc(Hons), ND